 Residential and business compost programs are different

 What’s allowed in residential curbside compost bins is different than what’s allowed in businesses’ bins.
-That’s because residential food and yard waste are processed at a different type of facility than businesses’ food waste.
-It’s important to follow the guidelines so each facility can make the best possible product .
+That’s because they're processed at different types of facilities.
+It’s important to follow the guidelines so each facility can make the best possible product.

 Homes: Food and yard waste make compost